 To help us respond as you expect, please specify that you are making a request under the California Consumer Privacy Act (CCPA).
 We may need to request specific information from you to help us confirm your identity.

-13. Privacy Shield
+19. Privacy Shield

-Inbox Insight has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning data transferred from the EU.
+We have further committed to cooperate with the panel established by the EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning data transferred from the EU.
 EU individuals may invoke binding arbitration when other dispute resolution procedures have been exhausted.